Getting Started

 Installation

-npx talkiebot
+npx walkietalkiebot

 - Downloads and installs the

-~/.talkie/ - Starts an HTTPS server on port 3443 (configurable)
+~/.wtb/wtb.db - Starts the server on port 5173 (configurable via

-- Opens your default browser to the Talkie interface
+WTB_PORT) - Opens your default browser to the Talkie interface

 node --version.
 Download the latest LTS release from nodejs.org if needed.